klaygomes/dotfiles/README.md

 ```bash
 make [ nvim | git | brew | zsh | node ]
 ```
-> You can type more than item at same time `make nvim git` for example
+> You can type more than one item at same time `make nvim git` for example

 You may also force a full update whenever you want by typing: